-HET Acknowledgments and Publication Policy
+HET Publication and Press Release Policy

 The Hobby-Eberly Telescope Board of Directors approved the